 It’s a very scary thought – since we humans started making plastic, millions of tons of it have entered our oceans.
 Plastic NEVER biodegrades, and so it simply bobs around in the sea.
 Due to the movement of the water around the world, this discarded rubbish concentrates in five rotating currents, called gyres.
+The Ocean Cleanup is developing world’s first feasible method to rid the oceans of plastic.
+The Ocean Cleanup’s goal is to extract, prevent, and intercept plastic pollution by initiating the largest cleanup in history.

 At least one million seabirds and one hundred thousand marine mammals die each year due to plastic pollution.
 The survival of many species could be jeopardized by plastic debris.
 On top of that, plastic pollution is a carrier of invasive species, threatening native ecosystems, to say nothing of the economic and health effects this plastic waste has on human beings.